vedran-bojanic/task-management-service/README.md

 **H2 DB** will automatically start as an in-memory DB.

+### H2 DB

+Application database is available only when the application is up and running.
+H2 console is enabled and can be reached on this link: [H2 DB Console](http://localhost:8080/h2-console)

 ### OpenAPI - endpoints

 When the application is started, swagger is available on this link: [OpenAPI](http://localhost:8080/swagger-ui/index.html)